 Fleet’s major responsibilities include preventive maintenance, predictive maintenance, vehicle/equipment procurement, and life cycle replacement of vehicles and equipment with a staff of 10 automotive technicians.
 Vehicles and equipment are purchased or leased through operating and capital funds.

-Fleet Maintenance Division Ranks Second
+Fleet Maintenance Division Ranks Second in 2011

 Government Fleet examined criteria from various categories to determine the winners of its annual Green Fleet awards.
 Qualifications included: fleet composition, fuel usage and emissions, policy and planning, fleet utilization, education, executive and employee involvement and support programs.